zeroibc/my-mac-os/README.md

 ### Browsers
 #### [Safari](https://www.apple.com/lae/safari/)
 - My favourite browser.
-It is incredibly fast, doesn't have the baggage of all the Google Chrome tracking and is native to macOS so it is extremely optimised and doesn't kill your battery.
+It is incredibly fast, doesn't have the baggage of all the Google Chrome tracking and is native to macOS so it is extremely optimized and doesn't kill your battery.
 - One powerful plus that Chrome does have over safari is the amount of Chrome extensions that you can get.
 Fortunately the ones most needed for me do [exist on Safari](https://github.com/learn-anything/safari-extensions#readme).
-- My absolute favourite extension on Safari is [sVim](https://github.com/flipxfx/sVim) which gives me full keyboard control over my browser.
+- My absolute favorite extension on Safari is [sVim](https://github.com/flipxfx/sVim) which gives me full keyboard control over my browser.
 [Here](https://gist.github.com/nikitavoloboev/c26e6a05e4e426e0542e55b7513b581c) is my config for it.

 #### [Google Chrome](https://www.google.com/chrome/)
-- I only use Chrome for web devolopment due to its superior Chrome Dev tools.
+- I only use Chrome for web development due to its superior Chrome Dev tools.
 - I also love the variety of [Chrome extensions](https://github.com/learn-anything/chrome-extensions#readme) that people have built and shared.

 #### [Beaker Browser](https://beakerbrowser.com)
 - Experimental Peer to Peer browser.
 Experimenting with using it more and more as I find the [technology and the implications of it fascinating](https://www.youtube.com/watch?v=-ep0ZIe6i10).

 #### [Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/developer/)
-- Use it for web devolopment for its superior Dev Tools in debugging CSS Grid.
+- Use it for web development for its superior Dev Tools in debugging CSS Grid.
 Prefer Chrome dev tools still.

 ## Command Line Apps
 I use [Nix](https://nixos.org/nix/) package manager to install all the [packages I use on my system](https://gist.github.com/nikitavoloboev/3fbe13ce427132d0297f411b62f49034).